t-lm/statdocs/docs/excel/index.md

 This section will show you how to access series directly in Microsoft Excel.

-To achieve this, you are going to use an Excel add-in.
+To achieve this, you will need to install an add-in to Microsoft Excel.
+This is a safe and typical method to add functionalities to Microsost Excel.

-## Signing-in

-You need to have an account to use Statit in Excel.

-If you do not have an account, create one [here](https://gostatit.com/sign).
-If you would like to folllow the tutorial to do this, head over [here](/perso/index.md).

-If you have an account, sign-in [here](https://gostatit.com/sign).
+Follow the installation steps below.

 ## Installing the add-in